Ishalllll/Ishalllll/README.md

 - Matplotlib & Seaborn
 - Scikit-Learn

+---
+## A Bit About Me
+- Suka sisihin sambel

 <!--
 **Ishalllll/Ishalllll** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.